JessGold123/oral-sensory-dysregulation-ffcws-nsch/README.md

 1. **Aim 1a:** Examine whether oral sensory reactivity during early feeding predicts observable emotion dysregulation at age 9.
 2. **Aim 1b:** Test whether parenting behaviors (e.g., harsh discipline, responsiveness) moderate this association.
 3. **Aim 2:** Evaluate whether the strength or direction of these pathways differs between children with and without an autism diagnosis.
+4. **Aim 3:** Exploratory analyses of potential moderators, including age of NSCH sample and within autistic group variations in diagnosis severity, treatment status, or age of diagnosis.

 ## Files